-Langdon Cook is a writer, instructor, and lecturer on wild foods and the outdoors.
-His books include Fat of the Land: Adventures of a 21st Century Forager (Mountaineers ‘09), which the Seattle Times called “lyrical, practical and quixotic,” and forthcoming The Mushroom Hunters: On the Trail of an Underground Economy (Ballantine ‘13).
-Cook has been featured in Bon Appetit, WSJ magazine, Whole Living, CityArts, and Salon.com, and his writing has appeared in numerous magazines and newspapers, including Sunset, Gray’s Sporting Journal, Outside, The Stranger, and Seattle Magazine.
-Cook has been the recipient of grants and awards from 4Culture, the PEN Northwest/Margery Boyden Wilderness Writing Residency, and the Bread Loaf Writing Conference.
-He is a graduate of Middlebury College (MA) in Vermont and the University of Washington (MFA).
-Cook lives in Seattle with his wife and two children.
+Langdon Cook (Seattle) is a writer, instructor, and lecturer on wild foods and the outdoors.
+His books include Fat of the Land: Adventures of a 21st Century Forager (Mountaineers ‘09), which the Seattle Times called “lyrical, practical and quixotic,” and the forthcoming The Mushroom Hunters: On the Trail of an Underground Economy (Ballantine ‘13).
+Langdon has been featured in Bon Appetit, WSJ magazine, Whole Living, CityArts, and Salon.com, and his writing has appeared in numerous magazines and newspapers, including Sunset, Gray’s Sporting Journal, Outside, The Stranger, and Seattle Magazine.
+He has been the recipient of grants and awards from 4Culture, the PEN Northwest/Margery Boyden Wilderness Writing Residency, and the Bread Loaf Writing Conference.
+Langdon received a MA from Middlebury College in Vermont and MFA from the University of Washington.
+He lives in Seattle with his wife and two children.

 Information included above was provided by artist at the time of application.